This is the cast of The Umbrella Academy season 3, and characters’ powers explained

 Elliot Page as Viktor Hargreeves

-Viktor, originally known as Vanya is one of the seven adopted children, and while at first it appears that they have no superpowers, Viktor is actually the most powerful of all them all.
+Viktor, originally known as Vanya is one of the seven adopted children, and while at first it appears that they have no superpowers, Viktor is actually the most powerful of all them all - they can harness sound and convert it into energy.

 Page, who came out as transgender in 2020, is an actor with several well-known projects on his CV, having starred in the coming of age drama Juno alongside Michael Cera and in psychological thriller Hard Candy.